 When you’re planning on putting miles under your belt with a vehicle, having the most fuel-efficient car makes all the difference.
 Not only does fuel-efficiency help you save at the pump and put money back into your pocket, it also helps minimize your carbon footprint.
 Win-win!

 Of course, when you are buying or even renting a vehicle, numerous factors play into your final decision.
 These factors include safety, price, size, utility and additional luxury features (such as heated seats and sunroofs).
-Once you start homing in on the exact price range you’ll be shopping in, you can then look to prioritize how fuel-efficient the car is.
+Once you nail down the price range you’ll be shopping in, you can then look to prioritize how fuel-efficient the car is.

 When it comes to fuel-efficient cars, there isn’t a lot to choose from in the economy price range.
 Often, the model only becomes superbly fuel-efficient when you upgrade the system to a hybrid version of the car.
-Nonetheless, the Chevrolet Spark, Hyundai Sonata and Chevrolet Cruze offer a lot of bang for your buck.
+Nonetheless, the Chevrolet Spark and Hyundai Sonata offer a lot of bang for your buck.

 This is where you’ll find the majority of your most fuel-efficient vehicles.
 These cars are designed for middle and upper-middle class folks who aren’t a fan of needlessly burning money every time they go to the grocery store.

-The Toyota Prius hybrid puts gas guzzlers and even gas sippers to shame, as it can last up to 58 city miles and 53 highway miles per gallon.
+The Toyota Prius hybrid puts gas guzzlers and even gas sippers to shame, as it can last up to 54 city miles and 50 highway miles per gallon.
 When traveling less than 25 mph, the car can run entirely on electric.
-Two other variations of the Prius made Consumer Reports’ list, the Prius Prime, which can run about 23 miles on electric only, and the smaller, cheaper, Toyota Prius C.

 Hyundai Ioniq Hybrid

-The Hyundai Ioniq Hybrid comes in three models varying in price range: Blue, Sel, and Limited.
-The city and highway miles combine to result in what they claim are industry-leading numbers, with 58 mpg, 55 mpg and 55 mpg respectively.
+The Hyundai Ioniq Hybrid comes in four models varying in price range: Blue, SE, SEL and Limited.
+The Blue has a city and highway-combined EPA estimate of 58 mpg, which the company claims are industry-leading numbers.

-The Toyota Camry is able to hang in the top ten of this list of the most fuel-efficient cars as a mid-sized vehicle, despite running on a standard 2.5-liter, four-cylinder engine.
-Despite this handicap, the car still manages to book an impressive 32 mpg overall.
+Despite running on a standard 2.5-liter, four-cylinder engine, the Toyota Camry still manages to book an impressive 32 mpg overall, making it one of the most fuel-efficient, mid-sized vehicles.
 Though you’ll take a bit of a hit on fuel efficiency, it’s possible to get the Camry with a 2.5-liter V6.
 Or, if you want to bump up the number of miles you book between fill-ups, you can upgrade to the hybrid LE, which gets 47 mpg.

-The standard Ford Fusion can’t compete in the way of fuel efficiency – it does about 25-27mpg on average.
-However, the Hybrid and Energi plug-in hybrid both arrived on the scene with some game, pulling in an average of 42 mpg.
-Unfortunately, the difference in cost between the Ford Fusion and the hybrid version is steep, with the Hybrid starting at $27,555, while the standard is only $22,850.
+The Ford Fusion can’t compete in the way of fuel efficiency – it does about 21-31 mpg on average.
+However, the Fusion Hybrid pulls in an average of 42 mpg.
+Unfortunately, the difference in cost between the standard and the hybrid version is about $5,000.

 Though getting the most fuel-efficient car might not be your top priority when it comes to buying or renting a vehicle, it should be at the top of your list (assuming you’ve got safety covered).
 In some cases, such as with the Ford Fusion, you’ll be shelling out extra cash for the hybrid version of the car.
 But in the long run you’ll be laughing all the way to the bank.